kon-f/MVC_Telecom_Billing_Project/README.md

 ## Overview

-This is a university project developed using **ASP.NET Core MVC** and **SQL Server**.
+This is a mid-course small university project developed using **ASP.NET Core MVC** and **SQL Server**.
 The application simulates a complete billing and client management system for a telecom service provider.
 It features role-based functionality for different types of users.

 ## Features